-Our employment support service commits to the values and principles of the NZDSN Employment Support Guidelines of which headings are listed below:
+Our employment support service commits to the values and principles of the Employment Support Practice Guidelines of which the headings are below:

 By following the Employment Support Practice guidelines we ensure we are running a quality service.

 At CCT we work alongside people to gain and retain open waged employment.
 We do this by developing and implementing individual employment plans.

 The support we provide can range from assistance to create C.V’s, preparing for interviews, applying for advertised roles and approaching employers on behalf of individual job seekers to create employment based on the person's skills and interests.